 When visual efficiency improves, attention often follows.
 Tasks that once felt overwhelming become more manageable.

-This shift changes the question from “Why won’t they focus?” to “What part of the process is difficult?”
+This visual focus impacts attentional focus and changes the question from “Why won’t they focus?” to “What part of the process is difficult that is preventing them from focusing?”

 How Vision Therapy Supports Learning